Table of Contents

 What Are Baby Back Ribs?

 Baby back ribs, also called loin ribs, come from the upper part of the ribcage, closer to the spine.
-They are smaller, leaner, and more tender than spare ribs.
-These ribs are often preferred for grilling or smoking because they cook faster and have a more delicate taste.
+As noted by the American Culinary Federation, these ribs are leaner and more tender due to their location on the pig.
+They are often preferred for grilling or smoking because they cook faster and have a more delicate taste.

 Key Features: